Railway electrification in Malaysia: Ipoh–Padang Besar

 On 6 June 2007, Gamuda Berhad announced to Bursa Malaysia that it had received a letter from the Economic Planning Unit of the Prime Minister's Department that the Malaysian government had agreed to MMC-Gamuda's proposal to implement the "Northern" section of the project on a private financing initiative basis.
 It added that negotiations on the formal agreement would begin as soon as possible.
-Transport Minister Chan Kong Choy said work on the Northern section will begin by the end of 2007 and is expected to be completed by Jan 2013.
+Transport Minister Chan Kong Choy said works on the Northern section will begin by the end of 2007 and is expected to be completed by January 2013.

-On 14 December 2007, Gamuda announced that it together with MMC had received a letter of acceptance dated 13 December 2007 wherein the Malaysian Government accepted the proposal by the MMC-Gamuda joint venture to carry out the Electrified Double Tracking Project from Ipoh to Padang Besar on a design and build basis for a lump sum price of RM12.485 billion.
-The works comprises the design and construction of the infrastructure and system works in respect of the project which is to be completed within 60 months from the commencement date.
-The project cost has escalated due to rise in oil prices and building materials.
+On 14 December 2007, Gamuda announced that it, together with MMC, had received a letter of acceptance dated 13 December 2007 wherein the Malaysian Government accepted the proposal by the MMC-Gamuda joint venture to carry out the EDTP from to on a design-and-build basis for a lump sum price of RM12.485 billion.
+The works comprised the design and construction of the infrastructure and system works in respect of the project which was to be completed within 60 months from the commencement date.
+The project cost escalated due to rise in oil prices and building materials.
 The group managing director, Datuk Lin Yun Ling, added that the company will undertake only 20 percent of the whole project while the rest of the construction will be out sourced to various companies around the country.
-The project will be implemented as a construction contract with progressive payments, instead of private finance initiative envisioned earlier.
-The design and build contract between the joint venture company and the government of Malaysia is formally signed on 25 July 2008.
+The project was to be implemented as a construction contract with progressive payments, instead of the private finance initiative envisioned earlier.
+The design-and-build contract between the joint venture company and the Government of Malaysia was formally signed on 25 July 2008.